-5Th E-Learning Initiative Offers Talent Horizons Of Creativity And Innovation
+5th e-learning initiative offers talent horizons of creativity and innovation

-(MENAFN- Dubai PR Network) Dubai, UAE, 2 May 2024: Dubai Culture and Arts Authority (Dubai Culture) is offering more than 16,000 specialised educational courses in creative fields within the fifth edition of its e-learning Initiative, launched in collaboration with LinkedIn, the largest professional network in the world.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 2 May 2024: Dubai Culture and Arts Authority (Dubai Culture) is offering more than 16,000 specialised educational courses in creative fields within the fifth edition of its e-learning Initiative, launched in collaboration with LinkedIn, the largest professional network in the world.
 The initiative aims to provide an innovative platform capable of supporting emerging talent and empowering them to develop their professional skills, offering them the opportunity to benefit from free e-learning services.
 This coincides with Dubai Culture's commitment to advancing the creative scene and enriching the cultural movement in Dubai.

 Dubai Culture is inviting creative entrepreneurs and talents in the country to register in the initiative, which has witnessed over 36,000 diverse course registrations since its launch in 2020.
 This reflects the Authority’s keenness to enhance the capabilities and knowledge of creative community members, encouraging them to benefit from a series of specialised courses and workshops offered by a select group of international experts and specialists in the fields of entrepreneurship management and development.